hadipourh/zero/README.md

   <img src="miscellaneous/int_skinny_tk3_26r_ct.svg" alt="Your SVG" style="width: 70%;">
 </div>

-Next, to apply the key-recovery taking the partial-sum technique into account, navigate into our [AutoPSy](AutoPSy) tool's folder and feed this tool with the parameter of the discovered integral attack.
+Next, to apply the key-recovery taking the partial-sum technique into account, navigate into our [autopsy](autopsy) tool's folder and feed this tool with the parameter of the discovered integral attack.

 For example, if you want to reproduce our 26-round integral key-recovery attack on SKINNY-n-3n, modify the end of `AutoPSy/autopsy.py` file as follows: